Mum breastfeeds daughter for 9 years, says it "cements their bond"

 The mum says that extended breastfeeding has given her and her daughter a "lifelong bond".

-Somewhere in your baby’s first year, breastfeeding mums will probably get unwarranted advise from various people, urging them to stop nursing.
+Somewhere in your baby’s first year, breastfeeding mums will probably get unwarranted advice from various people, urging them to stop nursing.
 But honestly, no one has the right to tell you what age to stop breastfeeding your child.
 Like one mum in UK who ignored every single person who told her to stop breastfeeding her daughter… and continued for nine years!

 Mum breastfeeds child until she’s nine years old